rrbanda/template-quarkus-simple/workshop.md

 # **🎯 Workshop Goal**
 By the end of this session, participants will:
-- **Learn how to create a Backstage Software Template from scratch.**
+- **Learn how to create a Red Hat Developer Hub Software Template from scratch.**
 - **Understand the folder structure and role of each file.**
 - **Build `template.yaml` and `catalog-info.yaml`.**
 - **Register and import services in Red Hat Developer Hub (RHDH).**